Gendered Cultures and Climate Justice: Rethinking Smart Cities and Infrastructure Corridors in India

 Theme 6.
 Intervening in the Urban Knowledge Politics

 What is the way forward to intervene in the knowledge politics shaping urban development?
-Given that there are multiple publics, multiple discourses/knowledges, and deep seated gendered inequalities, what strategies can help identify which knowledge and who’s knowledge might provide better outcomes?
+Given that there are multiple publics, multiple discourses/knowledges, and deep-seated gendered inequalities, what strategies can help identify which knowledge and who’s knowledge might provide better outcomes?
 How to dismantle the prevailing knowledge hierarchies, create civic action spaces to engage, and come out with alternative, informing urban planning and governance?
-We will discuss collaborative strategies to rebuild, engage — through research, trainings, policy, and activism.
+We will discuss collaborative strategies to rebuild, engage — through research, training, policy, and activism.

 Expectations: By bringing together a diverse group into a meaning-making process, we hope to build better understanding, empathy, and lasting connections/collaborations.
 You can help make this dialogue more inclusive by offering to act as peer-interpreters or proposing participations/creative interruptions in diverse forms– exhibitions, posters, poetry, plays, guided-trails etc. A website will be designed to carry forward the ‘afterlife’ of the conference.
 A book compiling the perspectives is quite likely.